Last Updated on March 16, 2025 by Maged kamel

 We have two options to select one of them, whether the set of Integers <=+4 or>=-4 and <=4?
 Let us check option number no.4, if we choose this option, we will select the positive and negative Integers.

-Selecting option 4 will not give us the right set as given since our last term will be -4.
-The correct solution will be option 3.
+Selecting option 4 will not give us the correct set as given since our last term will be -4.
+The proper solution will be option 3.
 For a review, we checked first that the given set is not a whole number.
 Then select the right option between 3 and 4.

 For a useful external site, math is fun, and valuable data about whole numbers and integers.

-For the next post, Definition of absolute value, rational numbers, and fractions.
+For the next post, the Definition of absolute value, rational numbers, and fractions.